levzimin/iamsecure/README.md

 - Simplu ran the AWS CLI to list all IAM users and wrote the output to `outputs/task1-list-users.json`.
 - Result file: `outputs/task1-list-users.json`
-- To run this again use the command below with your credentials
+- To run this again use the command below with your credentials (make sure you have awscli installed and the output folder created)

 #### Command used